MarkFzp/mobile-aloha/README.md

 Step 3: Setup 4 cameras
-- You may use usb hub here, but maximum 2 cameras per hub for reasonable latency.
+- You may use usb hub here, but *maximum 2 cameras per hub for reasonable latency*.
 - To make sure all 4 cameras are binding to a consistent port, similar steps are needed.
 - Cameras are by default binding to ``/dev/video{0, 1, 2...}``, while we want to have symlinks ``{CAM_RIGHT_WRIST, CAM_LEFT_WRIST, CAM_LOW, CAM_HIGH}``
 - Take ``CAM_RIGHT_WRIST`` as an example, and let's say it is now binding to ``/dev/video0``. run ``udevadm info --name=/dev/video0 --attribute-walk | grep serial`` to obtain it's serial.
 Use the first one that shows up, the format should look similar to ``0E1A2B2F``.